SUSTech-ISACG-Association/Kanagawa_DNA_Storage/doc/report.typ

 - Implementation of a encoding/decoding system for DNA-encoded data, specifically for image files.
 - Utilization of LT Code and Reed-Solomon error correction to ensure data integrity by redundancy during decoding.
-- Integration of C++ backend with Python2 frontend for efficient decoding, along with a C++ encoder optimized with deterministic mapping.
+- Integration of C++ backend with C++ frontend for efficient decoding, along with a C++ encoder optimized with deterministic mapping.
 - Successful recovery of "_The Great Wave off Kanagawa_" image from DNA sequences.

+This project is open-source at #link("https://github.com/SUSTech-ISACG-Association/Kanagawa_DNA_Storage","GitHub/Kanagawa_DNA_Storage"), and can be extended to handle other types of data encoding and decoding.
+If you find any issues or have suggestions for improvement, please check the repository for updates and feel free to raise issues to the project.

+= Acknowledgments

+By the end of this semester, we would like to express our gratitude to Professor Rui Wang for guidance and support throughout EE411 Information Theory and Coding.
+We have learned a lot about information theories, coding and error-correction strategies, and the course has provided a hands-on experience with these concepts.
+We are also thankful for the teaching assistants’ detailed feedback on the assignments; it has greatly enriched our understanding of the topics.
+We look forward to applying these skills to future projects and research.

 #bibliography("bibliography.bib")